We are reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 5. Circular

 Though the previously described stirrup configurations are for square or rectangular projects, you need a circular stirrup for columns.
 The stirrup’s exact measurements will vary, depending on the size of the project and the number of rods that require reinforcement.
+Circular stirrups are a type of open design.

 6. Helical

 Helical stirrups get their name from their resemblance to a DNA double helix.
 Instead of wrapping a perfect circle around the rods, a helical stirrup resembles a spring, providing additional support to primarily circular columns.
+It is another type of open stirrup.

-7. Lateral Ties
+7. Lateral

 If stirrups aren’t enough to support your project’s needs, you can also add lateral ties.
-These bars won’t be a complete loop like stirrups, but can provide additional support nonetheless.
+These bars won’t be a complete loop like stirrups, but they can provide additional support nonetheless.

 The Value of Stirrups in the Construction Industry